Kabany/tydet-core-redis/docs/README.md

 # Documentation

-TyDeT (Typescript Developer Tools) Core MySQL is a module to handle a connection with a Redis Database.
+TyDeT (Typescript Developer Tools) Core Redis is a module to handle a connection with a Redis Database.

 ## Basic usage